 How to clear cookies, cache, and browsing history in Firefox for desktop

-Next, you’ll get a pop-up window showing all the selections you can clear.
+A pop-up window showing all the selections you can clear will appear.
 Here, you can choose the time range to clear the data from, as well as which data, like browsing history, cookies, and cache.
 Then, you can press OK in the bottom right corner to delete this data.

 Alternatively, you can delete this Firefox data in the Preferences menu.